Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 - Mental health organizations

-- Criminal justice agencies like jails, probation offices, and juvenile detention centers.
+- Criminal justice agencies, including jails, probation offices, and juvenile detention centers

-Wherever you work, the main goal is to pick a location that will expose you to experiences that prepare you for your career and help you decide on a path.
+Whatever site you choose, the goal is to find a placement that exposes you to experiences that prepare you for your career and help you decide on a path.

 What You Might Do and Supervision Policies

-During your fieldwork experience, you’ll get to observe and shadow professional social workers.
-On top of that, you’ll also get to apply the things you learn in class to real-world scenarios.
-For this reason, the fieldwork experience can be one of the most exciting and formative parts of your education.
+During your fieldwork experience, you’ll get to observe and shadow professional social workers and apply classroom theory to real-world scenarios.
+It’s one of the most formative parts of your education.

 As a student in the field, you might:

-- Participate in case management activities like referring clients to different services and coordinating between different service providers.
+- Participate in case management activities, including referring clients to services and coordinating between providers

-As you complete these activities, you’ll be supervised by a professional social worker who will work closely with your school and faculty advisors.
-This person can provide guidance, track your progress, and help you reflect on your experiences.
-When you return to class, your instructors will likely encourage you and your peers to compare experiences and give each other the support professionals in this emotionally-taxing field need.
+As you complete these activities, you’ll be supervised by a professional social worker who works closely with your school and faculty advisors.
+That person can provide guidance, track your progress, and help you reflect on your experiences.
+When you return to class, your instructors will likely encourage you and your peers to compare notes and give each other the kind of support this emotionally demanding field requires.

 What Will Your Next Step Be?

-Armed with a powerful blend of knowledge and experience, you have another important question to consider: what path will you take?
-Will you jump right into your career?
-Will you pursue a Master’s in Social Work and become an expert in one of the field’s many specialties?
-Maybe you’ll do both.
-Either way, California needs competent, passionate social workers of all kinds in every community.
+Armed with a powerful blend of knowledge and experience, you’ll have an important question to answer: what path will you take?
+Will you step directly into the field?
+Pursue a Master of Social Work and specialize in an area of the field that calls to you?
+Maybe both.
+Either way, California needs competent, committed social workers in every community.
+How will you serve?

 California State University, Los Angeles